atalek/jobglimpse/README.md

 - **Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.

-- **Turso SQLite:** A lightweight, serverless SQLite database for storing and retrieving job listing data.
+- **Turso SQLite:** A lightweight, SQLite database for storing and retrieving job listing data.

 - **Stripe:** A secure and reliable platform for online payments.